sbcshop/UHF_Reader_Pico_W_Software/README.md

    In [example](https://github.com/sbcshop/UHF_Reader_Pico_W_Software/tree/main/examples) folder you will find demo example script code to test onboard components of ReadPi like
    - [Buzzer test](https://github.com/sbcshop/UHF_Reader_Pico_W_Software/blob/main/examples/BuzzerDemo.py) : code to test onboard Buzzer
    - [SD card demo]() : code to test onboard micro SD card interfacing, [sdcard.py]() lib file is required for the code to run successfully.
-   - [RFID module demo]() : testing onboard RFID module , buzzer and display unit of shield.
+   - [UHF_Module Demo]() : testing onboard RFID module , buzzer and display unit of shield.

    Using this sample code as a guide, you can modify, build, and share codes!!